QW-Is-Here/Interview-Questions/RII_system_design.md

   ├──────────────────┼────────────────────────────────────┼────────────────────────────────────────────┼──────┤
   │ Catalog finetune │ image_catalog_training/finetune.py │ image-image only (no text at all)          │ 1e-5 │
   └──────────────────┴────────────────────────────────────┴────────────────────────────────────────────┴──────┘

+  What the three are actually for

+  image_catalog_training    Early experiment / baseline
+          |                 Pure image-image, older OpenAI clip library
+          |                 Likely the first attempt before text supervision
+          v

+  full_finetune             Ablation baseline
+          |                 Full parameter update, heavier
+          |                 Used to measure: does LoRA match full finetune quality?
+          v

+  peft_finetune (LoRA)      Production model
+                            Small adapter, deployable to Jetson
+                            What actually goes through ONNX -> TRT -> edge

+  It's an iterative research progression, not three parallel deployed models.
+You compare all three in offline eval (evaluate.py), pick the best, deploy only that one.
+The LoRA route won the tradeoff between accuracy and deployability.
 ```

 ### 1.3 LoRA Fine-tuning (Main Route)